Modified treatment policy effect estimation with weighted energy distance: Analysis of Mechanical Ventilation Data

-A recent study \citep{neto2018mechanical} examined data from the high-resolution databases of the Medical Information Mart for Intensive Case (MIMIC)-III \citep{johnson2016mimic} and the eICU Collaborative Research Database (eICU) \citep{goldberger2000physiobank}.
-These databases contain information on critically ill patients who required mechanical ventilation in the intensive care unit (ICU).
+A recent study \citep{neto2018mechanical} examined data from the high-resolution database, the Medical Information Mart for Intensive Case (MIMIC-III) \citep{johnson2016mimic}.
+The MIMIC-III data contain information on critically ill patients who required mechanical ventilation in the intensive care unit (ICU).
 All included patients received invasive ventilation for at least 48 consecutive hours.
 Time-varying variables were collected at 8-hour intervals for the entire 48-hour period. \citep{neto2018mechanical} defined the exposure as the mean between the highest and lowest value of MP in the second 24 hours and concluded that high MP is independently associated with higher in-hospital mortality.
-In this case study, we reanalyze the dataset from \citet{neto2018mechanical} to explore the causal relationship between a postulated MTP of MP and in-hospital mortality.
+In this case study, we reanalyze data from \citet{neto2018mechanical} to explore the causal relationship between a postulated MTP of MP and in-hospital mortality.

 We excluded patients with zero MP in Joules/min or extreme MP values (MP greater than 150 Joules/min) from the analysis.
 The exposure of interest is the mean value between the highest and lowest MP during the second 24 hours.
 The potential confounding variables we aim to balance are measured during or prior to the first 24 hours.
 As in \citet{neto2018mechanical}, our primary focus is on the in-hospital mortality of the included participants.
 The dataset contains a total of 5,011 participants with 97 identified covariates; among these covariates are many of the important factors such as the PaO2/FiO2 Ratio that are used in guidelines for determining mechanical ventilator settings.
 We use the following MTP to explore the causal effect of MTP that decreases the MP value based on its original value.
 This MTP reduces MP for individuals with high MP more aggressively, as earlier studies have indicated potential harms of high MP.
-The shifted MP value $q(\x,a)$ is defined as $q(\x,a)=a$ if $0<a<5$, $q(\x,a)=a-5\tau$ if $5<a<10$, $q(\x,a)=a-10\tau$ if $10<a<20$, $q(\x,a)=a-15\tau$ if $20<a<40$, $q(\x,a)=a-30\tau$ if $40<a$.
+The shifted MP value $q(\boldsymbol{x},a)$ is defined as $q(\boldsymbol{x},a)=a$ if $0<a<5$, $q(\boldsymbol{x},a)=a-5\tau$ if $5<a<10$, $q(\boldsymbol{x},a)=a-10\tau$ if $10<a<20$, $q(\boldsymbol{x},a)=a-15\tau$ if $20<a<40$, $q(\boldsymbol{x},a)=a-30\tau$ if $40<a$.
 Here $a$ is the original MP value and $\tau$ is the parameter that controls the magnitude of the MTP (a larger value of $\tau$ results in a more dramatic decrease of MP).